Skip to main content

 Timeline Considerations

-• Don’t wait until the day of close to request it
+• Don’t wait until the day of close to confirm the account and data-copy path

 • Have API keys ready in advance